25 years of providing quality home-based medical care

 As a child, Dr. Benneth Husted made house calls with her father, an osteopathic physician.
 He routinely visited several frail older patients who could no longer make the trip to his office.
-Following in her father’s footsteps, she became an osteopathic physician herself.
-After nine years in southern Oregon, Dr. Husted moved to Portland in 1992 inspired to build a practice around those older homebound patients whom her father took care of when she was a girl.
+Following in her father’s footsteps, she became an osteopathic physician.
+After nine years in southern Oregon, in 1992 Dr. Husted moved to Portland, inspired to build a practice around older homebound patients like those her father cared for when she was a girl.

 Since 1995, Housecall Providers has been improving lives by bringing health care home.
 Our home-based services have been an essential solution for more than 8,000 community members whose medical needs could not be met in a traditional clinical setting.
 People living with multiple chronic illnesses, many of whom have trouble leaving their homes, often rely on emergency room visits and hospitalizations to access even basic health care.
 These trips take a physical and emotional toll on individuals and their families and are very costly to our health care system.
 For Housecall Providers, bringing health care home means providing nearly 178,000 primary care home visits to vulnerable individuals throughout the Portland metropolitan area.

 Watch this short animated video to see how Housecall Providers became the $15 million medical nonprofit it is today, serving over 2,000 patients annually with primary care, advanced illness care and hospice services.